-- an admission application to any state funded school paragraph 1.9 (n) of the 'School Admissions Code 2012' rules out requests for financial contributions as any part of the admissions process; - education provided during school hours (including the supply of any materials, books, instruments or other equipment); - education provided outside school hours if it is part of the national curriculum1, or part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school, or part of religious education; - instrumental or vocal tuition, for pupils learning individually or in groups, unless the tuition is provided at the request of the pupil's parent; - entry for a prescribed public examination, if the pupil has been prepared for it at the school; and - examination re-sit(s) if the pupil is being prepared for the re-sit(s) at the school2.
+- an admission application to any state funded school paragraph 1.9 (n) of the 'School Admissions Code 2012' rules out requests for financial contributions as any part of the admissions process; - education provided during school hours (including the supply of any materials, books, instruments or other equipment); - education provided outside school hours if it is part of the national curriculum, or part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school, or part of religious education; - instrumental or vocal tuition, for pupils learning individually or in groups, unless the tuition is provided at the request of the pupil's parent; - entry for a prescribed public examination, if the pupil has been prepared for it at the school; and - examination re-sit(s) if the pupil is being prepared for the re-sit(s) at the school.

-1 It should be noted that 'part of the national curriculum' is not restricted to learning outside the classroom experiences that are specifically subject based (e.g. geography or science fieldwork) and include, for example, activities designed to fulfil requirements under the national curriculum 'inclusion statement' (e.g. developing teamwork skills).
+- 1 It should be noted that 'part of the national curriculum' is not restricted to learning outside the classroom experiences that are specifically subject based (e.g. geography or science fieldwork) and include, for example, activities designed to fulfil requirements under the national curriculum 'inclusion statement' (e.g. developing teamwork skills). - However, if a pupil fails, without good reason, to meet any examination requirement for a syllabus, the fee can be recovered from the pupil's parents.

-- 2 However, if a pupil fails, without good reason, to meet any examination requirement for a syllabus, the fee can be recovered from the pupil's parents. - Botwell House Catholic Primary School can charge for: - any materials, books, instruments, or equipment, where the child's parent wishes him/her to own them; - optional extras (see below); - music and vocal tuition, in limited circumstances (see page 3); - certain early years provision; - community facilities.
+Botwell House Catholic Primary School can charge for:

+- any materials, books, instruments, or equipment, where the child's parent wishes him/her to own them; - optional extras (see below); - music and vocal tuition, in limited circumstances (see page 3); - certain early years provision; - community facilities, - The school will charge parents for the cost of replacing items broken, damaged or lost due to their child's behaviour